Boboli Gardens: History and layout

 The Gardens, directly behind the Pitti Palace, the main seat of the Medici grand dukes of Tuscany at Florence, are some of the first and most familiar formal 16th-century Italian gardens.
 The mid-16th-century garden style, as it was developed here, incorporated longer axial developments, wide gravel avenues, a considerable "built" element of stone, the lavish employment of statuary and fountains, and a proliferation of detail, coordinated in semi-private and public spaces that were informed by classical accents: grottos, nympheums, garden temples and the like.
-The openness of the garden, with an expansive view of the city, was unconventional for its time.
-The gardens were very lavish, considering no access was allowed to anyone outside the immediate Medici family, and no entertainment or parties are ever known to have taken place in the gardens.
+The openness of the gardens, with their expansive view of the city, was unconventional for its time.
+The gardens were very lavish, considering that no access was allowed to anyone outside the immediate Medici family, and no entertainment or parties are ever known to have taken place in them.

 The Boboli Gardens were laid out for Eleonora di Toledo, the wife of Cosimo I de' Medici.
-The name may be a corruption of "Bogoli" or "Borgoli", possibly the name of a family who had previously owned the land.
+The name may be a corruption of "Bogoli" or "Borgolo", possibly the name of a family who had previously owned the land.
 The first stage had scarcely been begun by Niccolò Tribolo when he died in 1550, after which the construction was continued by Bartolomeo Ammanati.
-Giorgio Vasari contributed to the planning, and Bernardo Buontalenti contributed sculptures, as well as the elaborate architecture of the grotto in the courtyard that separates the palace from its garden.
+Giorgio Vasari contributed to the planning, and Bernardo Buontalenti contributed sculptures, as well as the elaborate architecture of the grotto in the courtyard that separates the palace from its gardens.

-The garden lacks a natural water source.
-To water its plants, a conduit was built to feed water from the nearby Arno River into an elaborate irrigation system.
+Water was supplied by an aqueduct that brought water from a spring in the hills near the Boboli Gardens.
+Cosimo I de' Medici funded its construction in the late 1550s.
+The aqueduct extended across the Arno River to supply the Palazzo Vecchio, newly transformed into the ducal residence, and other fountains of the city.
+A second aqueduct from the Ginevra Spring was built in 1565.
+The Fountain of Neptune in the Piazza della Signoria and the Fountain of Neptune in the Boboli Gardens symbolized Cosimo's gift to the city.